TylerLu/Three-Page-Java-Web-App/README.md

    - Enter a value in the **Token description** text box.

-   - Select the following s (your selections should match the screenshot below):
+   - Select the following scopes (your selections should match the screenshot below):

      - repo (all) -> repo:status, repo_deployment, public_repo
      - admin:repo_hook -> read:repo_hook